vxhl/365DaysOfData/README.md

 ![project1](https://github.com/vxhl/365Days_MachineLearning_DeepLearning/blob/main/Images/project1.png)

 ## 📌Day 20: 📊***Building Interactive Dashboards with Tableau #02***
-### 📊Building Interactive Dashboard for EDA with Sample Superstore dataset Day-02
 Today I completed building and organizing the dashboard for the SampleSuperstore dataset.
 In the displayed worksheet I have taken the size of the circles as the number of sales in any particular category.
 The BLUE color is on the positive side of profit whereas RED is on the negative side of it.
 ### 👁 Overview of the Dashboard
 #### Profit/Sales by City